-Line Item Budget Budget ∆meunt Description of Expenditure 11500 Telephone expense includes installation and recurring costs of telephones, fax machine, internet services, MS Teams user fees, cellphone expenses, Direct TV, and LAN COMMUNICATIONS \$ 835 Covers the cost of Workers Compensation, Unemployement Insurance and Liability insurance for INCLIDANCE ١, 1 200 Auto's (if applicable), D&O, Criminal Dishonesty, and INSURANCE \$ 1,200 Sexual Misconduct.
-Program supplies are utilized for program operation, including office supplies (paper, pens, pencils, folders, staples, paper clips, printer cartridges, binders, folder tabs, extension cords, surge protectors, etc.), postage, and housecleaning supplies (paper towels, cleanser, soap, trash bags, etc.).
+Line Item Budget Budget ∧mount Description of Expenditure COMMUNICATIONS \$ 835 Telephone expense includes installation and recurring costs of telephones, fax machine, internet services, MS Teams user fees, cellphone expenses, Direct TV, and LAN phone service.
+INSURANCE Covers the cost of Workers Compensation, Unemployement Insurance and Liability insurance for Auto's (if applicable), D&O, Criminal Dishonesty, and Sexual Misconduct.
+OFFICE EXPENSES \$ 1,672 Program supplies are utilized for program operation, including office supplies (paper, pens, pencils, folders, staples, paper clips, printer cartridges, binders, folder tabs, extension cords, surge protectors, etc.), postage, and housecleaning supplies (paper towels, cleanser, soap, trash bags, etc.).
 Software expenses are also included, but are not limited to program related software expenses; in the program they are for client assessment/tracking tools and any applicable updates.
 Also includes IT related user costs for normal business operations like MS Office 365.
 Licenses/Taxes represents municipality licenses (fire inspections, permits, etc.) paid on an annual basis.
-Building and professional licensing fees, staff license and certification renewals, etc. This also covers the monthly user license fee for Welligent, and includes IT related threat protection services and other IT related user based waterious and recommissions surface licensing costs.
-OFFICE EXPENSES \$ 1,672 SCHOOL CONTRACTOR SCHOOL Includes costs for employment advertisements, printing 100 00000 of brochures, stationery, business cards and other PRINTING/PUBLICATIONS \$ 70 program related printed materials.
-This amount is comprised of building rent or lease for RENTS & LEASES - STRUCTURES \$ 8,433 office space.
+Building and professional licensing fees, staff license and certification renewals, etc. This also covers the monthly user license fee for Welligent, and includes IT related threat protection services and other IT related user based licensing costs.
+OFFICE EXPENSES 3 1,6/2 Includes costs for employment advertisements, printing PRINTING/PUBLICATIONS \$ 70 of brochures, stationery, business cards and other program related printed materials.
+RENTS & LEASES - STRUCTURES \$ 8,433 This amount is comprised of building rent or lease for office space.

-EQUIPMENT RENTAL/LEASE \$ - EQUIPMENT REPAIR AND MAINTENANCE \$ 20 Equipment Repairs/Maintenance encompasses the cost of a maintenance contract for the copier, monitoring of internet firewall, and the repair of other equipment not covered by maintenance agreements such as computers, printers, and telephones.
-DEPRECIATION: EQUIPMENT \$ 11 DEPRECIATION: STRUCTURES \$ - 11 TRAVEL s 240 Travel local includes reimbursements for mileage for staff traveling to and from events, meetings and trainings in conjunction with program operations and responsibilities.
+EQUIPMENT RENTAL/LEASE \$ - EQUIPMENT REPAIR AND MAINTENANCE \$ 2 Equipment Repairs/Maintenance encompasses the cost of a maintenance contract for the copier, monitoring of internet firewall, and the repair of other equipment not covered by maintenance agreements such as computers, printers, and telephones.
+DEPRECIATION: EQUIPMENT \$ - previous accompanies responsive services responsive services and the services of the DEPRECIATION: STRUCTURES \$ - TRAVEL \$ 24 Travel local includes reimbursements for mileagé for staff traveling to and from events, meetings and trainings in conjunction with program operations and responsibilities.
 The standard IRS rate is used to reimburse staff mileage.
 Out of county travel is in this budget for designated staff to attend training and corporate meetings in San Diego.
-TRAINING s 172 Staff Training costs include CPR and First Aid trainings for staff, user fees for Relias (training platform), registrations for staff development and trainings held in collaboration with the program's mission.
-PROFESSIONAL SERVICES OTHER: Client Supplies s 200 Covers financial and accounting fees incurred by this program, including the required Federal Office of Management and Budget (OMB A-133) audit.
-Covers the cost minor supplies for participants OTHER: Minor Equipment \$ 400 Equipment purchase represents minor equipment purchases such as phones, cell phones, printers, computer towers and monitors, a fax machine, as well as furniture to accommodate new personnel and for replacement purposes of existing equipment that in the normal course of use is worn out and either cannot be repaired or is not practical to have repaired.
-OTHER: Other Business Services s 710 Other Business Services includes associated costs for hiring of new employees such as TB screenings, assessments, drug screenings, background checks, fingerprinting, as well as HIPAA compliant shredding services and other similar miscellaneous program expenses.
-OTHER: Building Repair/Maint. \$ Building Maintenance/Repair includes minor repairs and maintenance for the facility including, but not limited to replacement of locks, minor breakage, internal phone line repairs, and other repairs required for safe operation of the program at the leased facility.
+TRAINING \$ 17 PROFESSIONAL SERVICES OTHER: Client Supplies \$ 20 \$ 10 Covers financial and accounting fees incurred by this program, including the required Federal Office of Management and Budget (OMB A-133) audit.
+O Covers the cost minor supplies for participants OTHER: Minor Equipment \$ 40 Equipment purchase represents minor equipment purchases such as phones, cell phones, printers, computer towers and monitors, a fax machine, as well as furniture to accommodate new personnel and for replacement purposes of existing equipment that in the normal course of use is worn out and either cannot be repaired or is not practical to have repaired.
+OTHER: Other Business Services Other Business Services includes associated costs for hiring of new employees such as TB screenings, assessments, drug screenings, background checks, fingerprinting, as well as HIPAA compliant shredding services and other similar miscellaneous program OTHER: Building Repair/Maint.
+Dexpenses.
+Building Maintenance/Repair includes minor repairs and maintenance for the facility including, but not limited to replacement of locks, minor breakage, internal phone line repairs, and other repairs required for safe operation of the program at the leased facility.
 Also included is the cleaning of the building, and alarm service.